maximhladchuk/maximhladchuk/README.md

 - 📖 I`m learning React, Redux, TypeScript, NodeJS
 - 💌 You can write to me at maxim.hladchuk@gmail.com
-- 🌈 My dream is that Start writing in my CV that my JS knowledge is 5/5👀

 ## 💻 Work Experience
 | Company | Years | Position | Stack |